NIH-MIP/MP_MRI/README.md

 miscellaneous tools for multiparametric MRI

 # Parsing_VOI.py
-simple and very specific parser to create boudning boxes from VOI files - expects very specific format
+simple and very specific parser to create boudning boxes from VOI files - expects MIPAV format

+# utils.py
+a few helper function

-# Align.py
+# segment.py
-wraps Stephanie's seriesAlign3D compiled matlab code and aligns files
+file to segment bounding boxes around the tumor based on polygon segmentation .voi files for T2, ADC, and highB.
+Expects flies to be aligned already.  saves as three chanel RGB in .jpg format.